netdata/blog/blog/2022-11-28-speedtest.md

 ### Bytes consumed

 This is the measure of how many bytes of data have been downloaded and uploaded as part of the speed tests we’re running.
-It’s good to keep an eye on this because speed tests can be quote bandwidth hungry and if you’re not on an unlimited plan things good get ugly.
+It’s good to keep an eye on this because speed tests can be quote bandwidth hungry and if you’re not on an unlimited plan things might get ugly.

 ![image](https://user-images.githubusercontent.com/24860547/204288657-9062f7d9-9165-46b3-a784-6dcc596d2fc8.png)